Mythologos/Notre-Dame-Digitized-Latin-Collection/README.md

 ### Textual Sources

-Please see each XML document for source information on its PDF and edition.
+Please see individual XML documents, as well as their accompanying `__cts__.xml` files, for source information on our source PDFs' editions.

 ### Software Sources